TylerDumas/FlappyBirdClone_CS3443/README.md

 F-L-A-P is a game based off the widely popular mobile game flappy bird.
 In this app the user selects their character and tries to avoid obstacles (pipes) for as long as possible.

-Gameplay - F-L-A-P offers the user 5 characters to select from before playing the game, and it's as easy as pressing the spacebar to "flap" your bird through the pipes.
+Utilizes: Java, JavaFX, CSS, UML Documentation

-Bugs - known bugs in the curent build of the game consist of choppy collision and occasional frame rate lag, all being fixed by our dedicated team.
+Bugs - known bugs in the curent build of the game consist of choppy collision and occasional frame rate lag.

-Java 8 or newer is required to run game - Run in Eclipses IDE (Preferred)
+Java 8 or newer is required to run game - Run in the Eclipse IDE (Preferred)